lauritk/blinky/README.md

 Rodent eyeblink detector for classical eyeblink conditioning.
 Used for high speed videos captured from Basler's acA640-750um.
 Contains custom video recorder for Basler USB-cameras (may work with others too) made with PyPylon.
 Image processing done with OpenCV and GUI with python's Tkinter.

+Note: Program is at initial prototype state, but still usable.

 ## Features
 ### Eyeblink detector
 - Detect eye with haar cascade.
 Cascade from human eye, but works well with animals too.